Skip to main content

 Substitute Ratio

-โญ Almond Extract (Best) 1/2 teaspoon per 1 teaspoon of vanilla extract
+Almond Extract Best 1/2 teaspoon per 1 teaspoon of vanilla extract Adds a subtle nutty sweetness that complements the savory fried chicken without altering texture.

 Detailed Guide: Each Vanilla Extract Substitute in Fried Chicken